noop-inc/documentation/src/content/docs/resource-explorers.md

 ![Screenshot showing a the Amazon DynamoDB Resource explorer interface](/assets/docs/imgs/d1c7248c-a16d-4bf6-8e1f-f78fe4dfb73c.png)

 All Noop Resources are private and protected.
 Which means that they're not accessible directly via the public Internet.
-Access to Noop Resources is limited to associated Components (Services and Tasks), and Resource Explorers.
+Access to Noop Resources is limited to associated Components (Services and Tasks), and, of course, Resource Explorers.

 To Navigate to a Resource Explorer, first go to the Environment of the desired Resource.
 In the Environment menu choose the Resource from the list of available Resources.
 The right-panel on the individual Resource page is the Explorer.